Booshiemlob/doomba-wars/README.md

 Mike will be the inspirational leader, do the 3D modelling

-Kent will do the majority of programming and music
+Mooshie will do the majority of programming and music

 Daniel will do the UI  and  Level  Concept Artist